 Griffin said that like most people, while he knew shoplifting was problematic, he thought of it in terms of kids stealing candy bars or the poor pilfering an item or two here and there . . . he had no idea it was as great a problem for the retailers as it is.

 In a meeting they quickly organized of other retailers in the area, Griffin discovered that all of them had similar figures to report in property losses.
-A grocery store in the western part of the state suffered a one month loss of $1 million!
+A grocery store in the western part of the state suffered a loss of $1 million in one year! [this figure has been corrected from an earlier version that it was a monthly loss.]

 The reality is, shoplifting isn’t a nuisance risk to business, it’s more like a growth industry, one in which the typical retail store can suffer as much as 30 percent “shrinkage.”
 Nationally the losses have been estimated at $30 billion annually.
 “It’s a problem that puts many businesses out of business,” said Griffin.